kibook/s1kd-tools/INTRO.md

 3.  **Validation:** These tools all validate different aspects of CSDB objects.

-    The **s1kd-validate** tool validates CSDB objects according to their S1000D schema and general correctness as XML documents.
+    The **s1kd-appcheck** tool validates the applicability of CSDB objects.

     The **s1kd-brexcheck** tool validates CSDB objects against a business rules exchange (BREX) data module, which contains the